chrisdeutsch/bbtt_global_significance/scripts/evaluation/README.md

 The main analysis is performed in:

+- `evaluateLocalSignificance.py`: Make plots and csv files of the q0 sampling distributions.
-- `evaluateLocalSignificanceAsymptotics.py`: Estimate the global
+- `evaluateGlobalSignificanceAsymptotics.py`: Estimate the global
   significance using the asymptotic approximation for the local significances.
 - `evaluateGlobalSignificanceToys.py`: Estimate the global
   significance using toy experiments for the local significances.